mascah/cookiecutter-turbo-django/docs/4-guides/event-driven-architecture.rst

 Publishing Events Safely
 ------------------------

-**This is the most critical pattern in the entire system.**
+**Always publish events after the transaction commits.**

-Events must only be published after the database transaction commits successfully.
-If you publish an event and then the transaction rolls back, handlers will process an event for data that doesn't exist.
+If you publish before commit and the transaction rolls back, handlers will process an event for data that doesn't exist.

 The solution is Django's ``transaction.on_commit()``: